 Shackleton expedition artifacts to be donated to UK museums

-LONDON (AP) — A sledge and flag used in one of explorer Ernest Shackleton’s famed expeditions to the South Pole have been bought by a British government-funded body to keep the treasured artefacts in the U.K.
+LONDON (AP) — A sled and flag used in one of explorer Ernest Shackleton’s famed expeditions to the South Pole have been bought by a British government-funded body to keep the treasured artifacts in the U.K.

-Earlier this year, British authorities slapped a temporary export ban on the artefacts.
+Earlier this year, British authorities slapped a temporary export ban on the artifacts.

 Despite ultimately ending in failure, the expedition is considered the greatest advance to the pole in history, and set the stage for Norwegian explorer Roald Amundsen’s successful trek just two years later.

-The eleven-foot wooden sledge was one of four used to haul supplies and equipment across the Antarctic tundra.
+The 11-foot (3.35-meter) wooden sled was one of four used to haul supplies and equipment across the Antarctic tundra.
 The flag, which features a red unicorn head and golden anchor, appears in many grainy photographs from the journey.

 Shackleton never reached the South Pole and died of a heart attack in 1922 off South Georgia, a British overseas territory, during a fourth Antarctic expedition.

-The sledge and flag were owned by Eric Marshall, a surgeon and polar explorer who accompanied Shackleton on Nimrod’s “sledge march” to the South Pole.
+The sled and flag were owned by Eric Marshall, a surgeon and polar explorer who accompanied Shackleton on Nimrod’s “sledge march” to the South Pole.

 Marshall brought the items back to Britain and in the 1950s donated them to his former school.

-Eilish McGuinness, executive director of the National Heritage Memorial, said the body has paused a lot of normal funding during the coronavirus pandemic, but it is still open to “urgent and special things” at risk of loss.
+Eilish McGuinness, executive director of the National Heritage Memorial, said the body has paused a lot of normal funding during the coronavirus pandemic, but it’s still open to “urgent and special things” at the risk of a loss.

 “The general agreement throughout was that it was so important that we really had to help save it and keep these precious items in the U.K.,” she said.

-The National Heritage Memorial Fund said the sledge will be donated to London’s Thames-side National Maritime Museum, a d the flag to Cambridge’s Scott Polar Research Institute.
+The National Heritage Memorial Fund said the sled will be donated to London’s Thames-side National Maritime Museum, and the flag to Cambridge’s Scott Polar Research Institute.

 “People will see that sledge and they’ll be able to kind of imagine the stories and really get close to those incredible items,” McGuinness said.